needle-mirror/com.unity.progrids/README.md

 # ProGrids

-The development repository is mirrored to the Package Manager staging repository, which will pick up any tagged commits and create a new package uploaded to staging.

-**Do not commit to the Package Manager mirror**.
+The development repository is mirrored to the Package Manager staging repository. **Do not commit to the Package Manager mirror**.

 ## Development

-ProGrids is distributed as a Package Manager package.
-See [UPM Template](https://gitlab.internal.unity3d.com/upm-packages/upm-package-template) for more information on Package Manager.

 The easiest way to work on packages is by setting up an empty Unity project, then adding ProGrids as a local dependency: